An exhibit for fans who love The Beatles, yeah, yeah, yeah

 He used money from mowing lawns to buy records from Titus Oaks Record Exchange in Huntington.
 Starting with a Beatles lapel button, he soon assembled a collection of Beatles artifacts.

-Sharing Seifried's passion for the group was Dana Moriarity, 70, who was still living in Huntington when she saw the story on him.
-She was getting ready to move to North Carolin and didn't want to take her massive Beatles collection.
+Sharing Seifried's passion for the group was Dana Moriarty, 70, who was still living in Huntington when she saw the story on him.
+She was getting ready to move to North Carolina and didn't want to take her massive Beatles collection.

-“At a certain point, you outgrow those,” Moriarity said of her collection.
+“At a certain point, you outgrow those,” Moriarty said of her collection.
 “I took everything off the walls and saved it.
 Articles and photographs.”

 Still, she couldn’t bear simply abandoning that part of her and the Beatles’ past.
 “She wanted to give it so somebody who would appreciate and preserve her artifacts,” he said.